 The "People's Republic" label is even more often applied to the famously liberal home of the University of California's main campus, Berkeley.

 In addition, many people from the east side of town consider themselves residents of a further subset, the People's Republic of East Davis, or PRED.

-By extent, the entire state of California is labeled the "People's Republic of California" in reference to its central government being largely Democratic and its social democratic policies.
+By extent, the entire state of California is labeled the "People's Republic of California" (or "Kalifornia", because apparently replacing the C with a K is close enough to writing it in Russian) in reference to its central government being largely Democratic and its social democratic policies.